royerlab/inTRACKtive/README.md

 ### ii) Host the data

-In order for the viewer to access the data, the data must be hosted on a location where the browser has access to.
-For testing and visualizing data on your own computer, the easiest way is to host the data via `local_host`.
+In order for the viewer to access the data, the data must be hosted at a location the browser can access.
+For testing and visualizing data on your own computer, the easiest way is to host the data via `localhost`.
 This repository contains a [tool to host the data locally](tools/serve_directory_http.py):

 ```
 cd tools